taishi-i/awesome-ChatGPT-repositories/README.md

  * [LLPhant](https://github.com/theodo-group/llphant) - LLPhant - A comprehensive PHP Generative AI Framework using OpenAI GPT 4.
 Inspired by Langchain and LLamaIndex
  * [Auto-Llama-cpp](https://github.com/rhohndorf/auto-llama-cpp) - Uses Auto-GPT with Llama.cpp
  * [entaoai](https://github.com/akshata29/entaoai) - Chat and Ask on your own data.
 Accelerator to quickly upload your own enterprise data and use OpenAI services to chat to that uploaded data and ask questions
+ * [kani](https://github.com/zhudotexe/kani) - kani (カニ) is a highly hackable microframework for chat-based language models with tool use/function calling.
+(NLP-OSS @ EMNLP 2023)

 ## Unity